Corona Borealis

 Corona Borealis is a small constellation in the Northern Celestial Hemisphere.
 It is one of the 48 constellations listed by the 2nd-century astronomer Ptolemy, and remains one of the 88 modern constellations.
 Its brightest stars form a semicircular arc.
 Its Latin name, inspired by its shape, means "northern crown".
 In classical mythology Corona Borealis generally represented the crown given by the god Dionysus to the Cretan princess Ariadne and set by her in the heavens.
 Other cultures likened the pattern to a circle of elders, an eagle's nest, a bear's den or a smokehole.
 Ptolemy also listed a southern counterpart, Corona Australis, with a similar pattern.

 The brightest star is the magnitude 2.2 Alpha Coronae Borealis.
 The yellow supergiant R Coronae Borealis is the prototype of a rare class of giant stars—the R Coronae Borealis variables—that are extremely hydrogen deficient, and thought to result from the merger of two white dwarfs.
 T Coronae Borealis, also known as the Blaze Star, is another unusual type of variable star known as a recurrent nova.
-Normally of magnitude 10, it last flared up to magnitude 2 in 1946, and is predicted to do the same in 2025.
+Normally of magnitude 10, it last flared up to magnitude 2 in 1946, and was predicted to do the same in 2025.
 ADS 9731 and Sigma Coronae Borealis are multiple star systems with six and five components respectively.
 Five stars in the constellation host Jupiter-sized exoplanets.
 Abell 2065 is a highly concentrated galaxy cluster one billion light-years from the Solar System containing more than 400 members, and is itself part of the larger Corona Borealis Supercluster.